jbistis/SailWatchPro-Public/README.md

 ## Introduction

-Welcome to SailWatchPro – a companion solution that enhances the power of Expedition Marine Software by delivering real-time, tactical insights tailored for competitive sailing.
-Seamlessly integrating with Expedition, the gold standard in navigation and race management, SailWatchPro brings added clarity to key performance data such as wind patterns, boat speed, and course positioning.
-Whether you're racing around the buoys or tackling offshore challenges, SailWatchPro helps teams make confident, informed decisions when every second counts.
+SailWatchPro brings the power of Expedition Marine above deck with a sleek, touch-friendly interface for iPad, iPad Mini, iPhone, and Apple Watch.
+Built for competitive sailing, SailWatchPro delivers real-time tactical insights, translating critical data—like wind patterns, boat speed, and course positioning—into clear, actionable information.
+Whether you're racing around the buoys or navigating offshore, SailWatchPro empowers your team to make fast, confident decisions when every second counts.

 ---